Botallack Mine: History

-A total of 265 workers were employed and the monthly wage was approximately £800 per month.
+A total of 265 workers were employed and the wage was approximately £800 per month.

 The average monthly yield of the mine was about 19 tons of tin, 3 tons of copper and 4 tons of arsenic.

 The mine closed in 1895 as a result of falling tin and copper prices.

 The mining developments around Botallack form part of the St Just mining district's successful inclusion in the Cornwall and West Devon Mining Landscape World Heritage Site, which was inscribed in July 2006.

 Description

 The engine houses in the Crowns section of Botallack Mine are set low down the cliffs north of Botallack.
 There are two engine houses and the remains of another pair on the cliff slopes above; the mine extends for about 400 metres out under the Atlantic ocean; the deepest shaft is 250 fathoms (about 500 metres) below sea level.
 The workings of Botallack Mine extend inland as far as the St Just to St Ives road, and at times included Wheal Cock further to the north-east.

 The mine buildings on Botallack Cliffs are protected by the National Trust.
 There are two arsenic works opposite the Botallack Mine count house.
 At the top of the cliffs there is also the remains of one of the mine's arsenic-refining works.

 The mineral Botallackite has its type locality here.